MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started.md

 # Get started with ScaleR (Microsoft R)

 ScaleR is a collection of proprietary functions used for practicing data science at scale.
-For data scientists, ScaleR gives you data-related functions for import, transformation and manipulation, summarization, visualization, and analysis. *At scale* refers to the core engine's ability to perform these tasks against very large datasets, in parallel and on distributed file systems, chunking data as necessary.
+For data scientists, ScaleR gives you data-related functions for import, transformation and manipulation, summarization, visualization, and analysis. *At scale* refers to the core engine's ability to perform these tasks against very large datasets, in parallel and on distributed file systems, chunking and reconstituting data when it cannot fit in memory.

-ScaleR functions are provided through **RevoScaleR**, an R package that installs for free in the [Microsoft R Client](r-client.md) offering, or commercially in [Microsoft R Server](rserver.md) on supported platforms.
-ScaleR is also available as an embedded technology when you use cloud services like Azure HDInsight, Azure Data Science virtual machines, and Azure Machine Learning.
+ScaleR functions are provided through **RevoScaleR**, an R package installed for free in [Microsoft R Client](r-client.md) or commercially in [Microsoft R Server](rserver.md) on supported platforms.
+ScaleR is also embedded in cloud services like Azure HDInsight, Azure Data Science virtual machines, and Azure Machine Learning.
 ScaleR functions are denoted with an **rx** or **Rx** prefix to make them readily identifiable.

 ## What can you do with ScaleR?

-Data scientists and developers can include ScaleR functions in custom script or solutions that run locally against R Client or remotely on R Server.
-Solutions leveraging ScaleR functions can typically run anywhere the ScaleR engine is installed (R Client, R Server, or cloud offering).
+Data scientists and developers can include ScaleR functions in custom script or solutions that run locally against R Client or remotely on R Server or in the cloud.
+Solutions leveraging ScaleR functions can typically run anywhere the ScaleR engine is installed.

 A common workflow is to write the initial code or script against a filtered dataset on a local computer, change the compute context to specify a big data platform and an unfiltered dataset, and then operationalize the solution by deploying it the target environment and thus making it accessible to users.

 At a high level, ScaleR functions are grouped as follows:

 * Data-related functions are used for import, transformation, summarization, visualization, and analysis.
 * Platform-specific convenience functions are used for unlocking specific capabilities inherent in a given platform.

 ScaleR can be characterized as an enhanced version of the open source R programming language.
 In fact, there are [ScaleR equivalents for many common base R functions](../scaler/compare-base-r-scaler-functions.md), such as *rxSort* for *sort()*, *rxMerge* for *merge()*, and so forth.
-Because Microsoft R is compatible with the open source R language, solutions can use a combination of base R and ScaleR functions.
+Because Microsoft R is compatible with the open source R language, solutions often use a combination of base R and ScaleR functions.

-Using ScaleR functions requires that a ScaleR engine to support your logic.
-As noted, ScaleR engine ships in both R Client and R Server.
+Using ScaleR functions requires a ScaleR engine to support your logic.
+As noted, a ScaleR engine exists in R Client, R Server, and in any Microsoft product or service that supports R.

 R Client is free, community-supported via forums, and provides scale at much lower levels (2 processors, data resides in-memory).
 R Server is a commercial, enterprise-grade product.
 It runs on more platforms, at much greater scale, with service level agreements and support from Microsoft.

 ## What you will learn